getiria-onsongo/IaaAgDataNER/README.md

 Parse and categorize agricultural related data

 ## Background
-So far, the approach has been to take the existing spaCy English trained model and to build on it so that its Named Entity Recognizer (NER) can recognize instances of the following agricultural terms:
+The approach we will use for NER tagging is to take the existing spaCy English trained model and to build on it to recognize agricultural specific NER terms.
+We are currently working on training it to  recognize these terms:
 - ALAS = varietal alias
 - CROP = crop
 - CVAR = crop_variety